Createdd/Writing/2020/articles/plottingDynamic.md

 This demonstrates the issues I always encountered.
 For multiple variables I always need to set the number of rows and columns manually. (`fig, axs = plt.subplots(nrows=2, ncols=2)`)

+## The solution

-To solve this I changed it to:
+To solve this I, changed it to:

 ```python
 categorical_vars = ['survived', 'pclass', 'sex', 'age', 'sibsp', 'parch',